shenef/Boktai-Speedrunning/README.md

 ## Contribute

-If you just want to quickly and easily run mdbook, download the latest release from [here](https://github.com/rust-lang/mdBook/releases/latest).
+If you just want to quickly and easily run mdbook, [download the latest release here](https://github.com/rust-lang/mdBook/releases/latest).
 Put the executable in the same folder as this readme and run `./mdbook.exe serve --open` in the terminal to get a live preview in your browser.

 <br>